-Is there a time where you felt your job made a real impact on someone’s life?
+Is there a time where you felt your job made a real impact?

 Every day.
 Every turbine we fix and maintain creates cleaner and greener power, not only for us to use, but for future generations to use.

-Can you describe one particular moment or day on the job that gave you real satisfaction?
+Can you describe one particular moment as a wind technician that gave you real satisfaction?